basilisp-lang/basilisp/docs/specialforms.rst

    .. code-block:: clojure

       (defprotocol Shape
-        (perimeter [] "Return the perimeter of the Shape as a floating point number.")
+        (perimeter [self] "Return the perimeter of the Shape as a floating point number.")
-        (area [] "Return the area of the Shape as a floating point number.")0
+        (area [self] "Return the area of the Shape as a floating point number."))

       (deftype Rectangle [x y]
         Shape